-SEN Information Report 2019
+SEN Information Report 2020

 John Locke Academy is an inclusive mainstream school.
 We believe that every child is able to achieve their full potential with appropriate support to meet their individual needs.
-Every teacher is a teacher of every child, including those with SEND.
+Every teacher is a teacher of every child, including those with Special Educational Needs or Disabilities (SEND).
 Within our school we have children with a wide range of special educational needs, including communication and interaction difficulties, learning difficulties, social and emotional difficulties and sensory and/or physical needs.